 Not only is one-time qualification process a matter of convenience to the borrower, it serves as a risk management tool for the borrower.

 There is an element of risk to the borrower in a two-time close transaction because they still have to re-qualify for the “take-out” loan when the house is finished.
 If this qualification fails to materialize for any reason, the borrower would be unable to pay off the construction loan at maturity and could be forced into a loan workout or even lose the house in a foreclosure action.
-This element of risk is eliminated by a SC CTP loan.
+This element of risk is eliminated by a one time close construction loan.

 3. FIXED INTEREST RATES

-With a SC CTP loan the interest rate during construction is pre-determined AND the interest rate of the permanent loan that the construction loan will convert to is also pre-determined when the borrower closes the loan.
+With a SC CTP loan, the interest rate during construction is pre-determined AND the interest rate of the permanent loan that the construction loan will convert to is also pre-determined when the borrower closes the loan.
 There are no surprises.
-Not so with a Two-Time Close.
+Not so with a two-time close construction loan.

 4. REDUCED CLOSING COSTS

 Mortgage loan closing costs can be a significant expense to the borrower, usually 3% to 4 % of the loan amount.
 Closing one loan instead of two loans can save the borrower thousands of dollars.
 This savings can then be better spent on things like landscaping, furnishings, window coverings, utility deposits, etc., usually not included in the cost of construction.

 5. SINGLE APPRAISAL VALUATION ELIMINATES SURPRISES